ekosz/atreyu/README.md

   fetch this query from its Falcor source on mount and prop update.
 The query can be a single [falcor path](https://netflix.github.io/falcor/documentation/paths.html) or an array of them.
-The string can also be a [falcor graph string](https://github.com/giovannicalo/falcor-graph-syntax) if preferred.
 If a function is given, it will be called with the current props and expects to get a path or pathSet back.
 See below for examples of different queries.
 * [`options`] *(Object)*
   * [`pure = true`] *(Boolean)*: If true, implements `shouldComponentUpdate` and shallowly compares the incoming data, preventing unnecessary updates,